 At Duke, you will engage with research and evidence-based practice in multiple ways.
 Most will occur in mentoring relationships with faculty, practitioners, community members, and interdisciplinary colleagues.
 One, each class will expect you to use the published literature and research as one element in your professional reasoning.
 Two, you will engage in a series of six research courses and complete a mentored research project.
 Three, your Capstone project and experience will include growing and/or implementing evidence for a program implemented with a community agency.
 Four, you will have a full course on Occupational Science which will guide the inquiry for your own projects.
 Five, you will demonstrate the value of occupational therapy services using evidence.
 Six, you will disseminate your research-based projects publicly through presentations and publications.

 Yes!
 And Yes!
-Dr. Hooper’s research, scholarship, and consulting focus on creating tools and processes for occupational therapy educators to design learning centered on occupation.
+Our faculty's research, scholarship, and consulting focus on creating tools and processes for occupational therapy educators to design learning centered on occupation.
 A commitment to occupation as the core idea of occupational therapy is one of the criteria for hiring faculty to teach in the Duke OTD.
-Dr. Barton’s research and scholarship address participation in religious occupations among people with intellectual disabilities.
-Dr. Moyle is committed to creating an occupation-centered fieldwork curriculum.
-Interprofessional collaborators are selected based on their engagement in improving how people engage in activity.
+As an example of this commitment, Duke OTD research, and scholarship address participation in religious occupations among people with intellectual disabilities.
+Additionally, our faculty is committed to creating an occupation-centered fieldwork curriculum and we collaborate with interprofessional educators and leaders who are selected based on their engagement in improving how people engage in meaningful occupations.